Cancel

 PureGEL® through the heel helps soften the landing, while the updated forefoot rocker and outsole configuration help create a smoother release through toe-off.
 That roll through the front of the shoe is subtle, but that is part of what makes it effective.
 It does not feel forced or dramatic.
 It simply helps the shoe move forward more easily.

 There are also updates around the foot, with an engineered mesh upper for a softer, breathable and secure feel.
-While the tongue feels very similar in padding and make to the Kayano 32.

 How does the ASICS GEL-Kayano 33 feel?